funktor/funktor.github.io/_posts/2026-03-09-distributed-training-of-a-deep-recommender-system.markdown

 <br/><br/>

 ## Using mpirun to run trainer
-We have the codes and the GPU workers and nodes in place.
+We have the codes and the GPU workers in place.
 We need to run the training on multiple nodes or pods each with multiple GPU workers.
-In my case I had 2 reserved pods each with 8 L4 GPU workers.
-As said earlier I won't be showing how to create those pods with GPU workers in this post.
-Probably will keep that for another post.
-But for the moment I had used some unused reservation on GCP sitting idle.
-Here are the key steps involved in running the training job from your local server on the 2 pods each running 8 GPUs.
+In my case I had 2 reserved pods each with `8 L4 GPU` workers.
+Each worker node has `90 CPU cores` and around `360GB of RAM`.
+Each GPU has around `23GB of global memory`.
+Probably the configuration is on the higher side and most often `16 CPU cores` and total of `32GB RAM` should be enough to train the movielens-32m recommender system.
+As said earlier, I had used some unused reservation on GCP sitting idle.<br/><br/>
+Here are the key steps involved in running the training job from your local server on the 2 pods each running 8 GPUs.<br/><br/>

 ### Setup MPI (on local server as well as worker nodes)
 ```